Manuscript preparation instructions

 MANUSCRIPT FORMAT AND STYLE

 Please prepare your typescript text using a word-processing package (save in .doc or .rtf format).
-The manuscript should be double-spaced throughout and all pages should be numbered.
-Where appropriate (see table), manuscripts should be organized as follows: (a) Title page; (b) Abstract and Key words; (c) Text with the following sections: Introduction, Materials and methods, Results, Discussion, Acknowledgements; (d) Tables; (e) Figure legends; (f) Video legends; and (g) References.
+The manuscript should be double-spaced throughout and should include line numbers and page numbers.
+Where appropriate (see table), manuscripts should be organized as follows: (a) Title page; (b) Abstract and Key words; (c) Text with the following sections: Introduction,

 Please also include the files for any other supplementary material to be submitted with your manuscript.
 It is recommended that authors spell-check all files before submission, as the files will not be edited before being published.